Multnomah Falls Photography Tips & Guide

 How long does it take to hike to Multnomah Falls?

-You don’t need to go hike to see the waterfall, feel the mist of water on your face, and take spectacular photos of it.
+You don’t need to go hiking to see the waterfall, feel the mist of water on your face, and take spectacular photos of it.
 You will experience it all by walking just 5 minutes from the parking lot at the base of the waterfall.
 It’s only 0.2 miles to a scenic footbridge.
 So if you pass through, you have little time, no hiking boots or rain protection for your camera, stay at the base of the waterfall, and enjoy the view.
 More about taking photos you will find in the part Multnomah Falls Photography Tips.

 Hike to Multnomah Falls Bridge

 The Benson Bridge is a photogenic foot-crossing spaning of the second drop of the falls.
-The bridge is only a quarter mile hike up.
+The bridge is only a quarter-mile hike up.
 However, it gets slippery during winter, due to freezing water droplets from the waterfall itself.
 Standing on the bridge, there is a great view of the top tier’s full 542-foot height and vantage point over the second tier’s 69-foot drop.

-From Benson Bridge, it is worth hike another mile up a very steep path to reach the top of the falls.
+From Benson Bridge, it is worth hiking another mile up a very steep path to reach the top of the falls.
 It’s worth an effort because there is a spectacular view of the Columbia Gorge.

 The trail is steep drop-offs, and uneven or slick walking surfaces make it challenging, so take great hiking boots and trekking poles.
-It might be close during bad weather conditions, so check if it’s open before you go.
+It might be closed during bad weather conditions, so check if it’s open before you go.

 If you follow signs just outside the lodge you can hike half of a mile to nearby Wahkeena Falls.
 It’s also a fabulous waterfall.
 The name Wahkeena means “most beautiful” in the Yakima language.
 It has 240 feet, but it’s also very photogenic.
 The steep one-mile trail leading from the base of the falls to the top is amazing.